axvr/axvr.github.io/projects/ascribe/index.md

 ---
 title: "Ascribe"
 subtitle: "A simpler alternative to EditorConfig."
+description: |
+  Ascribe is a standard for software development tools (specifically editors) to retrieve and handle useful information about various files within a project through the .gitattributes file already found in many software projects.
+keywords: "git, editorconfig, editor, config, ascribe, vim, files, attributes, gitattributes"
 ---

 Ascribe is a standard for software development tools (specifically editors) to